utterworks/find-docs/docs/guide/user-guide/02-create-app.md

 ![Landing Page](../img/landing-page.png)

-Create a new search project using the add new project buttom
+Create a new search project using the (+) NEW PROJECT buttom

 ![Add a new project](../img/new-project.png)